Thimphu: Sports

-The Bhutan Olympic Committee was created in November 1983 with the King of Bhutan as its President, with its headquarters in Thimphu.
+The Bhutan Olympic Committee was created in November 1983 with the King of Bhutan as its president, with its headquarters in Thimphu.
 Following this recognition, Bhutan participated for the first time in the 1984 Olympic Games held in Los Angeles when three men and three women archers represented Bhutan.
 For each Olympic Summer Games since 1984, Bhutan has fielded male and female archers.
-They have never competed in the Winter Games or the other events of the Summer Games; they also have never won an Olympic medal.
+They have never competed in the Winter Games; they also have never won an Olympic medal.

 Archery (datse) is the national sport of Bhutan, which is played not only with traditional bows and arrows but also with modern archery techniques at the Changlimithang Sports and Archery Stadium in Thimphu.
 Archery is central to the cultural identity of the nation and as a result all tournaments are started with a ceremony.
 Women come to witness the sports in their colourful best attire and cheer their favorite teams.
 Men stand close to the target and taunt the players, if targets are missed.
 The targets are spaced at 140 m intervals.
 Teams which win the tournaments celebrate with their supporters by singing and performing a dance jig.
 Archery is organized nationally within the Bhutan Archery Federation.

-Since monks are not permitted to participate in archery they indulge in another popular sports called the daygo - a stone throwing sport, which involves throwing flat circular stone like a discus.
+Since monks are not permitted to participate in archery, they indulge in another popular sport called the daygo, a stone throwing sport which involves throwing flat circular stone like a discus.
 Another shot put type game known as pungdo is popular and is also played with big and heavy stones.
 One more typical Bhutanese game is the dart game, known locally as Khuru, which is played with short targets.
 The darts used in the game are made of a wood block set with a nail with fins of chicken feather.